Nest-Microservices-CesarLC/orders-ms/README.md

 Orders MS -->

-## Diploy in development
+## Deploy in development

 1. Clone repository
-2. Create a copy of `.env.template`, rename to `.env` and change enviaronment variables
+2. Create a copy of `.env.template`, rename to `.env` and change environment variables
 3. Install dependencies

 ```